All Products

 命名空间.png

-Microservices namespaces and Kubernetes namespaces are separate concepts.
-When you connect an application to MSE, you can add the label mseNamespace: ${Namespace name} to the pod or its corresponding Kubernetes namespace to specify the application's namespace in MSE.
+Microservices namespaces differ from Kubernetes namespaces.
+To enable Microservices Governance for your application, you can add the label mseNamespace: ${Namespace name} for your pod or Kubernetes namespace to specify the microservices namespace of the application.

-A microservice application typically refers to a Java process that provides a set of microservices.
-A microservice application independently handles cohesive business logic and has dedicated developer and operations and maintenance (O&M) personnel.
+A microservice application is a Java process that provides a group of microservices.
+A microservice application can separately implement cohesive business logic of microservices and requires support from dedicated maintenance and development engineers.

-In terms of deployment mode, one MSE Microservices Governance application corresponds to a group of deployments.
+In MSE Microservices Governance, one microservice application corresponds to a group of deployments in terms of deployment modes.

 • Environment management: You can use the Prod, Test, and Dev microservices namespaces to isolate different environments and their resources.